Institutional Review Board (IRB) proposals

 - Exempt research, expedited review, and full review: Different levels of scrutiny that are required for research protocols.
 IRBs sometimes use slightly different procedures to determine which category a project falls under and what the review process is for each.
 You can find guidance on the homepage of your IRB, but in the end only your IRB can decide which category your study is.

-- Expedited review involves research with minimal risk and fulfills a set of other criteria listed by the US Department of Health and Human Services, Office of Human Research Protections (2017).
+- Expedited review involves research with minimal risk and fulfills a set of other criteria listed by the US Department of Health and Human Services, Office of Human Research Protections (DHHS OHRP, 2017).
+Expedited review is carried out by one member of the IRB Committee.

 - Full review is required if the protocol is greater than minimal risk and/or does not fall into one of the expedited or exempt review categories, according to both pre-2018 and 2018 regulations.
 This may happen, for example, when a study targets a vulnerable population.
 Full review requires that the protocol is discussed by the full Board, which requires a Board meeting (DHHS OHRP 2009 & 2018).

-- Amendment: You should submit an amendment request to the IRB to change the original protocol in any way, including updates to personnel, consents, surveys, funding, and participating institutions.
+- Amendment: You should submit an amendment request to the IRB to make any change to the original protocol.
+This includes updates to personnel, consent scripts or processes, surveys questions, funding, and participating institutions.

 - IRB Authorization Agreements (IAA): Agreements between two IRBs that one of them will take on all reviewing responsibilities for a project for both of them.
-For example, if a principal investigator (PI) works at Tufts University but gets funding from J-PAL (and therefore needs MIT IRB review), MIT can cede reviewing responsibilities to Tufts.
-Here's a sample IAA (DHHS OHRP 2017).
-Many IRBs now process IAAs online via Smart IRB.
-Please check with your IRB to see what they prefer.
+For example, if a research team includes a principal investigator (PI) at Tufts University and one at Cornell, Cornell can cede reviewing responsibilities to Tufts.
+DHHS OHRP provides a sample IAA , though many IRBs now process IAAs online via Smart IRB.
+Please check with your IRB to see which is preferred.

 - Adverse event: A violation of IRB protocols or an event during the research that carries the risk of potential harm to the subjects.
 This includes data breaches.
 Adverse events must be reported to the IRB.

-Research involving human subjects obtains information through interventions or generates identifiable private information (including biospecimens).
+Research involving human subjects obtains information through interventions or generates identifiable private information (including bio-specimens).
 Identifiable information means that the identity of the subject may readily be ascertained or associated with an individual.
-Private information refers to behavior taking place in a context in which an individual can reasonably expect no observation or recording or that the individual provided for a specific purpose and can reasonably expect will not be made public (e.g., a medical record).
+Private information refers to behavior taking place in a context in which an individual can reasonably expect no observation, recording, or information that the individual provided for a specific purpose and can reasonably expect will not be made public (e.g., a medical record).

-The "Common Rule" is the popular term for the Federal (U.S.) Policy for the Protection of Human Subjects, 45 CFR part 46, which outlines the criteria and mechanisms for IRB review of human subjects research.
-The Common Rule has been revised and the new rule went into effect January 21, 2019.
-All new protocols submitted after January 21, 2019 are required to comply with the revised requirements.
+The "Common Rule" is the popular term for the Federal (US) Policy for the Protection of Human Subjects, 45 CFR part 46, which outlines the criteria and mechanisms for IRB review of human subjects research.
+The revised Common Rule went into effect January 21, 2019.
+All new protocols submitted after January 21, 2019, are required to comply with the revised requirements.
 It is up to individual IRBs, however, whether to apply the previous or revised version of the regulations to ongoing studies that were submitted before that transition date (DHHS OHRP 2019a).

 J-PAL IRB requirements

-Projects funded by J-PAL must go through IRB review at MIT.
-Additionally, all research projects that are either funded or implemented by J-PAL must be reviewed by the IRB at the host institutions of all PIs on the project.
-Under the revised Common Rule, only one institution will be named the “IRB of Record” and the other institutions will cede authority to them.
-This is a Minimum Must Do as specified in the J-PAL Research Protocols.
-If MIT is the main IRB of Record, then all key personnel must have completed CITI training (see below).
-J-PAL requires that all J-PAL research staff go through CITI training.
-Field surveyors do not generally need specific human subjects training (CITI certificates) but should be given training by the study staff on ethical research procedures before surveying.
-In some cases, IRBs require human subjects training for all staff.
+Under the revised Common Rule, only one institution will be named the “IRB of Record,” and the other institutions will cede authority to it.
+If MIT is the IRB of Record, then all key personnel must have completed CITI training (see below).
+J-PAL also requires this of all J-PAL research staff.
+Field surveyors generally do not need CITI training but should be given training by the study staff on ethical research procedures and sign confidentiality agreements before contact with research participants2.
+Some IRBs may require CITI training for all staff; it is important to check specifics with your IRB.

 CITI/Human Subjects training certification

-- It is best practice according to J-PAL Research Protocols that all research key personnel on a project receive CITI human subjects training.
-As stated above, this is required if MIT is the main IRB of record, and all J-PAL research staff must also complete this training.
-All US research institutions require human subject training of their staff.
+- IRBs have different requirements as to which study personnel must receive CITI human subjects training and certificates, though requiring it of key personnel is common.
+As stated above, CITI training is required if MIT is the main IRB of record and of all J-PAL research staff.
+All US research institutions require human subjects training of their staff.

 - You can do one of these two: